drloser123/drloser123.github.io/Eng/Plants eng.md

 ## Foraging
 The character must spend **4 hours foraging**.
 During this time, they can make 2 **searches**, or 4 if they have an affinity with nature: barbarian, druid, etc.

 The player indicates beforehand which plant(s) they are looking for.
 For each search, they roll 1d6 and consult the tables below to see if they found what they were seeking.

+Example: a barbarian spends 4 hours foraging.
+As his class has an affinity with nature, he can make 4 searches.
+He wants to do 2 searches for Pilgrim’s Herb and 1 for Coke-Pollen.
+For the Pilgrim’s Herb, he rolls 2d6 and gets a 3 and a 4, which allows him to find one.
+For Coke-Pollen, he rolls 2d6 and gets a 2 and a 6, finding none.

 ## List of plants